banklab/Russ_Metagenomics/LR_vs_SR/Phylogeny/readme.txt

 zgrep "^>" gtdbtk.ar53.user_msa.fasta.gz | wc -l
 14

-Only my MAG's - not rooting my genomes to tree of life
+Only my genomes - ie, not rooting them to tree of life